First-Time Renter’s Guide: 18 Steps

 Maintenance

 Ask about maintenance responsibilities and response times.
-Check for signs of neglect, such as leaky faucets, peeling paint or overgrown landscaping.
+Look for leaky faucets, peeling paint or overgrown landscaping.

 airConditioner icon